East Limerick (UK Parliament constituency)

-East Limerick was a UK Parliament constituency in Ireland, returning one Member of Parliament 1885–1922.
+East Limerick was a UK Parliament constituency in Ireland, returning one Member of Parliament from 1885 to 1922.

 Prior to the 1885 United Kingdom general election the area was part of the County Limerick constituency.
 From 1922 it was not represented in the UK Parliament, with the establishment of the Irish Free State on 6 December 1922.

 Boundaries

 This constituency comprised the eastern part of County Limerick.

 1885–1922: The baronies of Clanwilliam, Coonagh, Coshlea, Kilmallock, Owneybeg, Pubblebrien and Smallcounty, and that part of the barony of Coshma not contained within the constituency of West Limerick.